 Click here to send an email to Janis Saiki, our Plant Sale Manager.
 She can answer all your questions about the perennials we sell and our plant sales.
+This feature has been temporarily removed.

 You can also send us comments and suggestions, or just introduce yourself!